bozokopic/homepage/src_rst/blog/run_asyncio.rst

         fd_event_list = self._selector.poll(timeout, max_ev)
     KeyboardInterrupt

-From this call stack trace we can observe that `KeyboardInterrupt` is raised from method which is part of internal `asyncio` implementation and is propagated directly to `asyncio.run` bypassing `main` coroutine.
+From this call stack trace, we can observe that `KeyboardInterrupt` is raised from method which is part of internal `asyncio` implementation and is propagated directly to `asyncio.run` bypassing `main` coroutine.